lanrat/czds/README.md

 ## CZDS-REPORT

-Download the CSV report for current zone status
+Download the CSV report for current zone status.

 ### Usage
 ```